 PracticeWorks case study: Barnardos Australia

-“It was important to develop a common language that could inform practice across a practitioner cohort that was very diverse in terms of the type of experience and capability they brought to their roles.
+“It was important to develop a common language that could inform practice across a practitioner cohort that was very diverse in terms of the type of experience and capability they brought to their roles,” she said.

 “We have staff across NSW and the ACT, which is why we felt it was really important to involve staff at different levels and from different jurisdictions in the design process.”

-Elizabeth Cox, Barnados Australia Executive Leader, Practice Quality said “This is one strategy that is laying the groundwork for us to take our program fidelity to the next level, and to see more and more positive change for the children and families we work with.
+Elizabeth Cox, Barnardos Australia Executive Leader, Practice Quality said the framework helped to lay the groundwork for taking Barnardos’ program fidelity to the next level and to see positive change for the children and families they work with.